-- PREHEAT OVEN: Preheat oven to 350°F. Line an 8×8 baking pan with parchment paper, leaving a slight overhang.
+- Preheat the oven and line the baking pan: Preheat oven to 350°F. Line an 8×8 baking pan with parchment paper, leaving a slight overhang.

-- MAKE THE CRANBERRY FILLING: Combine cranberries, orange juice & zest, maple syrup and cinnamon in a saucepan.
+- Mix the filling: Combine cranberries, orange juice & zest, maple syrup and cinnamon in a saucepan.
 Heat over medium heat and simmer for 10-15 minutes, or until berries pop and sauce thickens.Chill in fridge until ready to use.

 How To Store The Leftovers

 To store these cranberry shortbread bars, just simply transfer them to a reusable storage container and store in the refrigerator for up to four days.
 When ready to enjoy, reheat in the microwave and coat with your favorite nut butter or just allow them to come to room temperature.

 Can I freeze these cranberry squares?

 Yes!
 These healthy cranberry crumble bars are perfectly freezer-friendly.
 Arrange the cranberry sauce bars in a single layer inside a reusable storage container or bag.
 Store these cranberry cookie bars in the freezer for up to six months.
 When ready to eat, allow the bars to thaw in the refrigerator overnight.